 Travel and Speaking Plans

-During the program, program participants travel to visit a department that houses a graduate program in mathematics (such as the University of Michigan), where they have the opportunity to interact with graduate students and faculty.
-All participants speak at the Michigan Summer REU Conference, which in 2013 will take place at at a near-by univerisity or college in West Michigan.
-At the end of the summer, students and faculty will have the opportunity to travel together Mathfest (in Hartford, CT for 2013).
-At Mathfest, each research group gives a talk on their research to an audience of students and faculty from programs throughout the country.
+During the program, participants travel to visit a department that houses a graduate program in mathematics (such as the University of Michigan or Wayne State University), where they have the opportunity to interact with graduate students and faculty.
+All participants speak at the SUMMR (Summer Undergraduate Michigan Mathematics Research) Conference, which brings together students from several undergraduate research programs within the state of Michigan.
+At the end of the summer, students and faculty have the opportunity to travel together to MathFest (in Portland, OR for 2014).
+At MathFest, each research group gives a talk on their research to an audience of students and faculty from programs throughout the country.
 Past REU students have been honored with a number of awards for their talks at Mathfest.
 (See the News, Notes, Awards page for more details.)

 2010: Lunch with graduate students at the University of Michigan

 This REU program is supported by the National Science Foundation (NSF), and GVSU.
-To learn more about NSF's role in REU programs: NSF REU home page.
-For a list of NSF-sponsored REU programs: NSF-sponsored math REU programs.
+To learn more about NSF's role in REU programs, visit the NSF REU home page.
+For a list of NSF-sponsored REU programs, visit this link: NSF-sponsored math REU programs.